justdie386/bot-creator/README.md

 inside of the project folder called discordia.log, should tell you whats wrong, but you can always open an issue about it if you can't figure it out

 Enjoy and have a g'day!

+Note that the main files are outdated, just get the one from release.